Using railroad spikes for legs

 Using the empty 8oz. container as a measuring cup, mix together 3 parts each of the Portland cement, all-purpose sand, peat moss and vermiculite or perlite.
 Three containers full of each ingredient should be enough to make a pot that is approximately 12" wide by 8" deep.

 If you choose the vermiculite, there will be a slightly shimmery color to the finished tufa.
 The perlite will make the finished piece a little lighter in weight and you may see some of the white specs.
-I chose perlite for this project which will help give it a nice light grey color when dry.
+I chose perlite for this project which will help give it a nice light gray color when dry.

 Mix the dry ingredients thoroughly with your gloved hand.
 This is important to make sure all the Portland cement is evenly distributed among the other dry ingredients.
 Break up any large pieces of peat moss and remove any sticks you might find in the peat.